Money

 Email to Negotiate Salary After a Job Offer

 You got the offer — congratulations.
-But the number isn't where you want it to be.
-Most people leave money on the table because they're afraid to ask.
+But the number is not where you want it to be, and you know you should negotiate.
+Most people leave $5,000-$15,000 on the table because they cannot find the right words.
 These emails handle the negotiation professionally, backed by data, and frame the ask as collaborative rather than confrontational.
+Pick a tone, fill in your numbers, and send.

 The Data-Backed Negotiation